-Kriging is used for both integrating well observations and interpolating from the input to the output grid.
+Kriging is used in the ensuing material for both integrating well observations and interpolating from the input to the output grid.
 Interpolation kriging calculations are performed with a fixed number of nearest neighbours, typically 8.
 For well observation kriging, all hard-data values are used, and for the sequential simulation routine described later, around 25 neighbours are used.
-Because the output grid may contain coincident points, some rank-deficient kriging systems can arise.
-Robust solution of these is performed using a adaptation of the Schnabel-Eskow modified Cholesky decomposition (Schnabel and Eskow, 1999).
+Because the output grid may contain coincident points, and also because we allow the use of pure Gaussian variograms, some ill-conditioned kriging systems can arise.
+Robust solution of these is performed using an adaptation of the Schnabel-Eskow modified Cholesky decomposition (Schnabel and Eskow, 1999).